Get to Know Mrs. Wiel

-This is my 28th year teaching.
-I have taught kindergarten, first, second, and third grades, but the majority of my time has been in second.
+This is my 30th year teaching.
+I have taught kindergarten, first, second, third, and fourth grades, but the majority of my time has been in second.
 I have also supervised student teachers as an adjunct faculty member at UNC-Asheville and MTSU.

 I've listed some books characters for your child to make friends with throughout the year.
 Also, please be sure to give them the opportunity to read nonfiction,.
 Some children will get interested in a subject and want to read everything they can about it.
 More power to them!!!

 These books vary in difficulty.
 If you are unsure, just have your child read a little and see if you they they can handle it.
 We will work soon to establish more specific reading levels.
 Just remember, the children will not grow as much if the book is too easy or too hard.
 But most of all, they will not grow if they don't read.
 Don't try to push them into something they are not interested.
 Help them find something they want to read!